Skip to main content

 How you'll learn

-Throughout the course, you'll learn directly from a teaching team who are active researchers with direct links to policing practice.
-The degree supports academic and practitioner skills and will help you develop creativity and critical thinking, ensuring you can have a positive impact upon local and national policing practice in your career.
+You'll learn from a teaching team who are active researchers with direct links to policing practice.
+The course supports academic and practitioner skills and will help you develop creativity and critical thinking.
+This ensures you can have a positive impact upon local and national policing practice in your career.

-This police course will be delivered in teaching blocks in order to accommodate students who are in-service.
-You'll also benefit from support through your own personal tutor – an academic who provides advice and mentoring during the course.
+The course delivery will be in teaching blocks to accommodate in-service students.
+You'll benefit from support from your own personal tutor.
+This is an academic who provides advice and mentoring during the course.

 Your assessments will be a mixture of a presentation, portfolio, and written assignment.